 - Why I like this team-building question: Some of my silliest fears as a kid are still going strong today well into adulthood.
 (I'm not afraid of the dark.
 You are!)
 Humans aren't designed to be rational.
 Sometimes we just need to be reminded that the people around us are human, too.
 That sameness between teammates is what this question begins to explore.

 - What I learned about my teammates: While I expected to read a response or two about ghosts, I was surprised to see that some of my colleagues took this team-building question as an opportunity to be vulnerable.
 Being different as a child is rarely a good thing.
 It's a very real fear many of us harbored.
 But as adults, being different is what makes us who we are and life interesting.
 I loved learning about my colleagues' personal growth here, and these responses were yet another point of commonality and connection we shared.

-- Why I like this team-building question: The ways in which stress manifests with each of us and how we manage that stress has a direct impact on our team and its success.
-It is, of course, important for us to be able to recognize when we are ourselves stressed, but sometimes we miss the signs.
+- Why I like these team-building questions: The ways in which stress manifests with each of us and how we manage that stress has a direct impact on our team, our career and our team's success.
+It is, of course, important for us as management, to be able to recognize when we are ourselves stressed, but sometimes we miss the signs.
 So imagine if your coworkers knew when your stress levels were beginning to rise and could help you prevent the impending hair pulling altogether.

 - What I learned about my teammates: When stress is on the horizon, some of us vigorously plan, some take a walk, and some make time to talk.
 This question helped me understand how I can best help my teammates during times of high stress.
 Maybe I'll suggest a walk and talk with one of my coworkers later this week.